For many Americans, the three biggest financial challenges of their lives will be paying off student loans, buying a

 Many borrowers will have interest rates that don’t fall into an obvious category.
-These borrowers will have to compare their student loan options other opportunities.
+These borrowers will have to compare their student loan options with other opportunities.

 Retirement Planning with Student Debt

 Saving for retirement can seem overwhelming and complicated.

 This site has already taken a detailed look at retirement plans and strategies for student loan borrowers.

 A couple of important takeaways for planning purposes are the following:

 - Employer matches are an excellent opportunity.
 Employees will almost always want to maximize this benefit.
 Employer matching provides instant balance growth, and there is no way to go back in time to catch up on lost matching contributions.

 - Student loans with interest rates greater than 10% next need to be eliminated.
 Most investors can’t reasonably expect a return on their investments of more than 10%.
 Paying down high-interest student loans is like a guaranteed return on that investment.

 Deciding between paying extra towards a student loan or saving for retirement can often come down to interest rates.
 If the investment is expected to earn 6% per year and the student loan charges 4% interest per year, the borrower is coming out ahead by 2% by investing.
 When the numbers are flipped, borrowers are better off paying down their debt.